 This older brother showcases certain features of unforgiveness:

-Unforgiveness makes people become accusatory: “They hate us!”
+Unforgiveness makes people become accusatory: “You hate us!”
 “You’ve never kind to me,” “Your people are wicked and evil!”
-Some may not verbalise their inner protests, but their body language will convey a sort of disdain: “Leave me alone, go and meet ‘your folks’.”
+Some may not verbalise their inner protests, but their body language will convey a sort of disdain.

 God wants us to lay aside our pride and forgive others.
-Tell Him what they did to you, tell how you feel.
+Tell Him what they others to hurt you; tell how you feel.
 Ask for His grace to forgive, now go to that person, send that message, make that phone call and work it out.
 Forgiveness is like opening a prison door only to realise that the prisoner was you.